yungselm/multimoda-rs/docs/tutorial_ccta.rst

 This step-by-step tutorial demonstrates how to:

 1. Read in and label a CCTA geometry from an STL file and centerline CSV files
+2. Prepare centerlines, detect branches, and discretize the vessel tree
-2. Load an intravascular geometry and fine-align it to the CCTA point cloud
+3. Load an intravascular geometry and fine-align it to the CCTA point cloud
-3. Label the anomalous (intramural) region within the CCTA mesh
+4. Label the anomalous (intramural) region within the CCTA mesh
-4. Compute radial scaling factors for the proximal, distal, and aortic regions
+5. Compute radial scaling factors for the proximal, distal, and aortic regions
-5. Morph the CCTA mesh to match the intravascular geometry
+6. Morph the CCTA mesh to match the intravascular geometry
-6. Remove the intramural region and stitch the CCTA to the intravascular geometry
+7. Remove the intramural region and stitch the CCTA to the intravascular geometry
-7. Remesh and smooth the stitched geometry
+8. Remesh and smooth the stitched geometry
-8. Visualise labeled regions and export section STL files
+9. Visualise labeled regions and export section STL files
-9. Re-label the final stitched geometry
+10. Re-label the final stitched geometry

 The goal of this module is to replace a section on the CCTA geometry with an intravascular geometry.